TSHZ1: In zebrafish

-In Fruit Flies
+In fruit flies

 Drosophila melanogaster is known to possess one Tshz family gene, commonly referred to as Tsh or T Shirt, and is known to be orthologous to the Tshz gene family in humans and other vertebrates.
 Tsh has been found to be involved in DNA-binding activity and several aspects of development, including formation of head structures and wing hinge development.
 Other important processes Tsh is involved in include segmental identity, dorsal/ventral patterning, and development of the compound eye.
 Additionally, Tsh has been used as a test gene for creating more streamlined methods for determining the position of enhancer elements due to its large ratio of non-coding RNAs.
 While distantly related to humans, the presence of a Tshz-family gene in D. melanogaster suggests that this gene family originates early in the evolutionary lineage of modern-day organisms, before the divergence of vertebrate and invertebrate eukaryotes.
 Currently, no non-eukaryotic organisms are known to possess a Tshz-orthologous gene, but several other invertebrates, such as Bactrocera latifrons and Ceratitis capitata have known Tsh orthologs.